waived/waive-shell/README.txt

-WAIVED SHELL:
+WAIVE SHELL:
-    This is an interfaceless Denial-of-Service shell coded in PHP.
+    This is a Denial-of-Service shell coded in PHP.
 It supports UDP, TCP, and HTTP floods.
+WaiveShell has a clickable interface and also supports direct API calls via HTTP-GET.
 The layer-4 attack vectors have dynamic data buffers, ranging from 1000 to 1200 bytes per packet (which can be modified).
 This shell is NOT obfuscated.
-Use ChatGPT (https://chatgpt.com/) for a custom obfuscation to be applied.
+    Use ChatGPT (https://chatgpt.com/) or other proprietary software for a custom obfuscation to be applied.

     Shells are uploaded to hacked websites via RFI, LFI, SQL Injection, etc.